smaclell/smaclell.github.io/_drafts/compiling.md

 potential.
 It doesn't hurt that he is very cute and you will probably be seeing more this little guy.

-![Jude with milk all over his face][jude]
+-> ![Jude with milk all over his face][jude] <-

 In the coming weeks, months and hopefully years I would like to share the journey I am going through and the things I am learning.
-There are a alot of things I would like to write about and I will probably cover a great deal in the software development life cycle from first commit to when the system is being decommisioned. programming, testing, operating and deploying software.
-Including changes in how I understand building, architecting, operating and deploying software into the wild.
+Topics will cover almost anything about creating and shipping software, from the first commit to turning of a service forever.
 This will include an element of culture as I strongly believe that creating great things needs a team of passionate individuals aligned to a common purpose.
-There will be an element of lean/agile philosophy and where it helps simplify the process of producing sustainable value.
-Continuous delivery, release management and similiar topic will be unsual offenders.
+Lean and agile ideals resonate with me and I will talk about how they have helped simplify the process of producing sustainable value.
+Delivery pipelines, release management, continuous delivery and similiar topics will be unsual offenders.

-Things might not be regular at first and I am sure Jude will have something to say about it but I hope that you stick around.
-Enjoy.
+Things might not be regular at first thanks to the ups and down of live but I will do my best to stay on track.
+I hope that you join me on this journey and enjoy what I have to share.
+See you soon.

 [devopsdaysto]: http://devopsdays.org/events/2014-toronto/
 [d2l]:          http://d2l.com